clusterinthecloud/docs/source/google-infrastructure.rst

    {"status":"0", "cluster_ip":"130.61.43.69"}

 You can now move on to the next page of the tutorial, :doc:`finalising the setup on the cluster <finalise>`.

+Otherwise, if you wish to do the steps manually, then read on from here...

 Setting up the environment
 --------------------------